Spring Semester 2021 Internships

 - Students must have a minimum 2.5 GPA.

 - Students must have been enrolled at KSU for over one semester prior to enrolling in an internship.

 - Students must have completed Journalism, Media & Entertainment, Organizational and Professional Communication or Public Relations coursework at KSU prior to enrolling in an internship.

 Students qualifying for the internship program are expected to meet high standards of personal conduct and professional ethics, as well as to maintain attention to punctuality, deadlines and cooperation with others.
 In short, students are expected to work hard and become an asset to the organization they are serving.
 For grading purposes, students must complete a daily or weekly log of their activities and write a summary of their overall assessment of the experience.
 Both of these are due on the last official day of classes (not the last day of Final Exams).

 The Internship Process:

-- Read thoroughly the eligibility for an internship in Communication, Journalism & Emerging Media or PR.
-It would be advisable to contact the School of Communication & Media Internship Manager, Mr. Thomas Gray, to ensure you meet the required prerequisites to earn academic credit.
+- Read thoroughly the eligibility for an internship in Journalism & Emerging Media, Media and Entertainment, Organizational and Professional Communication or Public Relations.
+It would be advisable to contact the School of Communication & Media Internship Manager, Ms. Stella Payne, to ensure you meet the required prerequisites to earn academic credit.
 He may be reached via email at email@example.com.